Last updated: 10. March 2026

 The design services are available for Pipelife’s customers in all markets.

 In autumn 2023, Tadmet Company, a wholesaler based in Kościerska Huta, northern Poland, reached out to Pipelife regarding a siphonic drainage system for a new warehouse hall.
-The massive building with a floor area of over 7,700 m² and a roof height of about 14 m required a highly reliable and efficient roof drain system to protect the stored goods even under heavy rainfall.
+The massive building with a floor area of over 7,700 m² and a roof height of about 14 m required a highly reliable and efficient roof drain system to protect stored goods even under heavy rainfall.

-Considering the architectural plan of the new warehouse, Pipelife’s experts prepared a tailored project design in accordance with Kościerzyna County’s reference rainfall data.
-A design with 27 heated rainwater inlets and four vertical downpipes was identified as the best solution.
+Considering the architectural plan of the new warehouse, Pipelife's experts prepared a tailored project design in accordance with Kościerzyna County's reference rainfall data.
+A design with 27 heated water inlets and four vertical downpipes was identified as the best solution.

 “We were impressed by the speed, responsiveness and service quality offered by Pipelife,” says Dariusz Ostrowski, the Owner of Tadmet Company.
 “The design we received was individually tailored and professionally made, yet at the same time, easy to understand.”